-Roughly diamond-shaped, Angmassalik island, off the coast of Eastern Greenland, is 40 km long and 30 km. wide.
-It’s a mountainous island of granite polished by ice, with many small valleys modelled by the glacial erosion.
+Roughly diamond-shaped, Angmassalik island, off the coast of Eastern Greenland, is 40 km long and 30 km wide.
+It’s a mountainous island of granite polished by ice, with many small valleys modelled by glacial erosion.
 Only the tops of the mountains are often sharp.
-Obviously, in the past they were Nunataq: this Inuit term refers to a mountain peak that rises from the ice sheet.
-And even to an evil person.
+Obviously, in the past, they were Nunataq: this Inuit term refers to a mountain peak that rises from the ice sheet—and even to an evil person.

-The sea that separates Angmassalik island from the mainland creeps in form of fjords of various sizes.
+The sea that separates Angmassalik Island from the mainland creeps in the form of fjords of various sizes.
 By sailing with a small boat, it takes a whole day to make the tour of the island.
-First, you venture to the edges of the Polar Stream, then into the Sermilik fjord, a sort of river of iceberg, and then, through iceberg free fjords until you get back to Tasiilaq.
+First, you venture to the edges of the Polar Stream, then into the Sermilik fjord, a sort of river of iceberg, and then, through iceberg-free fjords until you get back to Tasiilaq.

 Ikateq, population one

 It’s cold.
 On the sea, there is a constant chill wind.
-The water has a temperature close to zero Celsius and iceberg are everywhere.
+The water has a temperature close to zero Celsius and icebergs are everywhere.
 You need warm and windproof clothes to avoid frostbite.
-And, above all, avoid by any mean splashing in the water!
+And, above all, avoid by any means splashing in the water!

 Ikateq’s official population is one.

 But we can’t see anybody walking the path carved in the granite.
-Nobody in the wooden houses, the church, the school and the deposits.
+Nobody was in the wooden houses, the church, the school, or the deposits.

 A ghost village

-In the years of its greatest development, Ikateq’s population rose up to 70.
-Not bad for the almost uninhabited Greenland that has a total population of 56.000, less than the town where I live, with a density of 0,026 per sq. km); they were mostly hunters, sometimes with their families.
+In the years of its greatest development, Ikateq’s population rose to 70.
+Not bad for the almost uninhabited Greenland which has a total population of 56.000, less than the town where I live, with a density of 0,026 per sq. km); they were mostly hunters, sometimes with their families.

-When hunting was largely banned and regulated by the Danish government, they lost every source of livelihood and moved to Tasiilaq, in search of state subsidies and cheap alcohol.
-In Ikateq remained only women and the elderlies.
-Then gradually the women reached their men in Tasiilaq and only the elderlies remained, who slowly died.
+When hunting was largely banned and regulated by the Danish government, they lost every source of livelihood and moved to Tasiilaq in search of state subsidies and cheap alcohol.
+In Ikateq, only women and the elderlies remained.
+Then, gradually, the women reached their men in Tasiilaq, and only the elderlies remained, who slowly died.

-The last one passed over in 2005 and since then the village is uninhabited even though the official population is still 1.
-Probably the last resident hasn’t found a way to opt out from the population registers.
+The last one passed over in 2005, and since then, the village has been uninhabited even though the official population is still 1.
+Probably, the last resident hasn’t found a way to opt out of the population registers.

 We climb the hill.
 On top, there are a few wooden buildings, a warehouse, a large structure for drying fish and a church with a classroom.

 Everything looks as if the town is still inhabited.
 In the church, the organ still has music sheets on the lectern.
 In the classroom, there are books on the table and chalk close to the blackboard.
-An old fashioned map with shapes and names of countries that no more exist hangs from the wall.
+An old-fashioned map with shapes and names of countries that no longer exist hangs from the wall.

 But nobody is around.